Global Privacy Statement

 Information We Share

 Paul Hastings does not sell or otherwise disclose Personal Information about you, except as described in this Privacy Statement or as you explicitly consent.
 Paul Hastings may share Personal Information with our service providers and consultants for our internal business purposes or to provide you with a service that you have requested.
 Payment information will be used and shared only to effectuate your order and may be stored by a service provider for purposes of future orders.
-Paul Hastings requires our service providers to agree in writing to maintain confidentiality and security of Personal Information they maintain on our behalf, including to provide at least the same level of protection as required by the Privacy Shield Principles and GDPR, not to use it for any purpose other than the purpose for which Paul Hastings retained them and to notify Paul Hastings if they make a determination that they can no longer comply with that obligation.
-With respect to onward transfers to third-party agents under Privacy Shield and GDPR, Privacy Shield and GDPR require that Paul Hastings remain liable should such agents Process Personal Information in a manner inconsistent with the Privacy Shield Principles and GDPR.
+Paul Hastings requires our service providers to agree in writing to maintain confidentiality and security of Personal Information they maintain on our behalf, including to provide at least the same level of protection as required by the applicable data protection laws, including the GDPR, not to use it for any purpose other than the purpose for which Paul Hastings retained them and to notify Paul Hastings if they make a determination that they can no longer comply with that obligation.
+With respect to onward transfers to third parties under GDPR, Paul Hastings is required to remain liable should such third parties Process Personal Information in a manner inconsistent with the GDPR.

 We may disclose information about you: (i) if we are required to do so by law, court order, or legal process; (ii) in response to lawful requests by public authorities, including to meet national security or law enforcement requirements; (iii) under the discovery process in litigation or arbitration; (iv) to enforce Paul Hastings policies, contracts, or other rights; (v) to collect amounts owed to Paul Hastings; (vi) when we believe disclosure is necessary or appropriate to prevent physical harm or financial loss, or in connection with an investigation or prosecution of suspected or actual illegal activity; or (vii) if in good faith we believe that disclosure is otherwise necessary or advisable.
 In addition, from time to time, server logs may be reviewed for security purposes—e.g., to detect unauthorized activity on the Sites.
 In such cases, server log data containing IP addresses may be shared with law enforcement bodies, contractors, or consultants so that they may identify users in connection with their investigation of the unauthorized activities.